Insider’s Guide for tourists from an islander’s perspective…What the weather is really like in Puerto Rico, and what it means for your travels.

 Best Snorkeling Weather Conditions in Puerto Rico

 If you love snorkeling, water is clearest and calmer during the months of June, July & August.
 Steps Beach in Rincon, one of the best surfing beaches, becomes one of the best snorkeling beaches during summer months.
-Vieques and Culebra have clear waters all year round, but in the summer months, they’re incredibly clear, warm, and calm with virtually no waves.
+Vieques and Culebra have clear waters all year round, but in the summer months, they’re incredibly clear, warm, and calm with virtually no waves (during normal weather).

 What is the temperature of the water in Puerto Rico?